 It’s easy to win a client.
 When apologies are made to customers, there’s forgiveness.

 It’s also easy to lose a client.
 When customers are bad-mouthed or called liars, businesses lose repeat business for life.
-Word travels like lightening about poor customer service
+Word travels like lightning about poor customer service

 Excellent customer service is critical to a company’s success.

 4 Ways to Build or Restore Reputation with Customer Service:

 1. The customer is always right.

 Arguing with a customer will destroy a business.
 Never make the customer look bad.
 If a business apologizes to a customer and makes the situation right, most likely he or she will remain a repeat customer.
 Be prompt about responding the moment a complaint is voiced.
 Don’t give a customer the runaround or make them struggle to right a wrong.
 Deal with the issue, make it right, resolve it, and move on.

 2. The needs of the customer must be fulfilled.

 If a business promises to fulfill a customer’s need, that is the only acceptable result.
 Anything short of meeting a product or service promised will result in losing customers.

 All businesses are created to serve the needs of the customer.
 Serving the need should be more important than greed or cashing in on sales.
 In order to have a viable business, the customer’s needs must be served.
 Without a customer, there would be no business.
 Therefore, customer service must be the number one priority in any business model.

 The reputation of the business depends on training employees to be informed on the details of products, honoring promotions, how to listen to customers, and how to treat customers with respect.
 If there’s no training, there’s a false hope of offering excellent customer service.